Vyral/sandy-eagon-blog/toolshed.md

 &nbsp;

-<p align="center"> While you're getting your home ready to sell let us know if you need any of the following…
+While you're getting your home ready to sell let us know if you need any of the following…

 ## **2 Extension Ladders**